The decadent, unique taste of chocolate sauce may be a pleasant surprise to those who have never tried it.

 Which ingredients are used to make this chocolate sauce?

 The list of ingredients is rather short for this chocolate sauce, and you probably already have most – if not all, ingredients in your cabinets.
 Have a look below for the elements that are used:

 - Cocoa powder

 Using both cocoa powder and white granulated sugar is important because they are starkly different flavors.
 If you used only cocoa, the chocolate flavor would be too strong, likewise with just white granulated sugar.

-The proportion of these two ingredients that I mentioned above allow for a perfectly sweet but still dark chocolate flavored sauce that pairs nicely with any kind of coffee you like to drink.
+The proportion of these two ingredients that I mentioned above allows for a perfectly sweet but still dark chocolate flavored sauce that pairs nicely with any kind of coffee you like to drink.

 Make sure the cocoa powder is of good quality.
 Because so few ingredients are used, you want the best flavor possible, with the cocoa powder being the most important one.

 With a good quality cocoa powder, you won’t have to use chocolate in your sauce, but you still get those strong dark chocolate flavors; it’s incredible.

 Can I also make this chocolate sauce with chocolate?